subhacom/argos/README.md

 https://doi.org/10.1111/2041-210X.13776
 ```

-Please feel free to create an issue in the issue tracker:
+Please feel free to create an issue in the [issue tracker](
-https://github.com/subhacom/argos/issues if you have questions,
+https://github.com/subhacom/argos/issues) if you have questions,
 suggestions, or bugs to report.

 There are many other excellent tools for tracking animal behavior, but Argos:

-0. Does not require constant background.
+1. Does not require constant background.
-1. Can use classical segmentation methods like thresholding, contour
+2. Can use classical segmentation methods like thresholding, contour
    detection, and watershed when objects have good contrast with
    background.
-2. Can use a fast Convolutional Neural Network to detect objects in a
+3. Can use a fast Convolutional Neural Network to detect objects in a
    noisy environment, or when the objects do not have uniform color.
-3. Does not assume fixed number of animals: animals can enter and exit
+4. Does not assume fixed number of animals: animals can enter and exit
    a visual scene.
-4. Is a complete toolkit with tools to
+5. Is a complete toolkit with tools to
    1. Only capture or extract from videos scenes with significant
       movement, reducing the amount of data to be processed.
    2. Facilitate generation of training data from images using a GUI.